alexivkin/SARDELKA/README.md

 `sudo -u user -H /home/user/sardelka/backup`

+## Notes

+backup.status shows the status of all past backups.
+For backups to a remote system the remote backup.status is authoritative, when deciding whether a backup needs to run or not.
+In that case the local backup.status is just a convinient copy.

 ## Limitations

 * It's full of Bashisms (the best kind of -isms) and needs a bash 4.2 or above.
 * Synthetic Full Backups work only on file systems that support proper hardlinks (hint, not NTFS - Windows is out)

+## Rarely asked questions

+* Why Bash?
+Because KISS and less dependencies.
+You only need bash and rsync on your device to get it going.
+Also because it grew up from a 5 line bash script kicking off rsync

+* Windows?
+No.